nikselko/file-logger/README.md

 # File Logger

 ## Usage:
-Can be used to operate, orginize and files.
-It is a custom implementation of "std::ostream" with memmory tracker.
+Can be used to operate, orginize and edit files.
+It is a custom implementation of "std::ostream" with memory tracker.

 ## Programmer:
 Nikita Seliverstov (nikselko)